Jadeveon Clowney: Seattle Seahawks

 On August 31, 2019, the Texans traded Clowney to the Seattle Seahawks in exchange for Jacob Martin, Barkevious Mingo, and a third-round pick in the 2020 NFL draft (which was later traded to the Oakland Raiders for Gareon Conley).

 Clowney made his debut with the Seahawks in week 1 against the Bengals.
 Clowney sacked Andy Dalton once in the 21–20 win.
 His first-ever regular season interception took place in Cardinals on September 29, 2019, off a screen pass from rookie quarterback Kyler Murray; he returned it to the end zone for a touchdown in Seattle's 27–10 win.
 On October 3, Clowney forced a fumble from running back Todd Gurley and recovered it as the Seahawks went on to win 30–29 against the Los Angeles Rams on Thursday Night Football.

 In week 8 against the Falcons, Clowney recorded a strip sack on Matt Ryan which was recovered by teammate Ziggy Ansah in the 27–20 win.

 In week 10 against the San Francisco 49ers on Monday Night Football, Clowney recorded a strip sack on Jimmy Garoppolo which was recovered by teammate Poona Ford and recovered a fumble forced by teammate Jarran Reed on Garoppolo for a 10-yard touchdown in the 27–24 overtime win.

 He was named the NFC Defensive Player of the Week for his performance.

 In the NFC Wild Card Round against the Eagles, Clowney recorded five tackles and sacked Josh McCown once in the 17–9 win.
 During the first quarter, Clowney made a helmet-to-helmet hit on Eagles' starting quarterback Carson Wentz which knocked him out of the game.
 Afterwards, the NFL announced it would not fine Clowney for the hit.

-On January 17, 2020, Clowney was named one of the 2020 Pro Bowl alternates.
+On January 17, 2020, Clowney was named one of the 2020 Pro Bowl alternates, but he did not accept it.
 He was ranked 41st by his fellow players on the NFL Top 100 Players of 2020.

 Tennessee Titans

 On September 8, 2020, Clowney signed a one-year deal worth $12 million with the Tennessee Titans.
 He was placed on injured reserve on November 21, 2020, with a knee injury.
+Clowney started and played in eight games for the Titans and totaled 19 tackles with four pass deflections and a forced fumble on the season.